zyskarch/pytestarch/docs/details.md

 verbs into: `import_anything()` and `be_imported_by_anything()`.

 Both RULE_SUBJECTs and RULE_OBJECTs can be specified in batch, i.e. via a list of values.
+If multiple rule subjects are specified, this has the same effect as defining a rule per rule subject.
 For example, the rule
 ```
 modules_that()